 The SVI staff have been outstandingly helpful and genuinely engaged in my application, and development, as well as the ecosystem they are building.

-Is there anything that you believe you will gain or find useful in the next steps you will take for working towards becoming an Associate Practitioner?
+Is there anything that you believe you will gain or find useful in the steps you will take for working towards Level 1 Associate Practitioner Status?

 On ongoing library of resources and community of practitioners who are globally dispersed.